-Here's one quick, inexpensive recipe that's easily thrown in a crockpot to fill your home with its lucky aroma while you're at work, watching football, or hiking on a crisp Arizona January day.
+Since it'll still be wintertime here for, oh, a few more days at least, here's one quick, inexpensive recipe that's easily thrown in a crockpot to fill your home with its lucky aroma while you're at work, watching football, or hiking on a crisp Arizona January day.

-3 slices bacon, chopped in small pieces
+3 slices bacon, chopped into small pieces

-½ onion, chopped
+1/2 white onion, chopped

 2 garlic cloves, minced

-2 cans black eyed peas
+2 cans of black-eyed peas (dealer's choice)

 1 can stewed tomatoes (you can use any flavor)

-1 t. cumin
+1 tablespoon cumin

-1/4 t. cayenne pepper
+1/4 tablespoon cayenne pepper

 1 bay leaf

-Fry bacon in large frying pan, drain excess fat.
-Leave small amt. in pan for sautéing onion and garlic.
+1. Fry bacon in a large frying pan and drain excess fat.
+Leave a small amount in the pan for sautéing the onion and garlic.